 Amendment to CIL Regulations as of 1 September 2019

-An amendment to the CIL Regulations has come into force as of the 1 September 2019.
+An amendment to the CIL Regulations came into force on 1 September 2019.
 Please direct any CIL questions to CIL@bedford.gov.uk whilst our guidance is being updated.

 What is CIL?